 College Faculty:OrganMusic History

 A native of New York City, Walter Hilse earned his advanced degrees from Columbia University.
-As a solo performer, he has appeared throughout the United States, Europe, and the Far East making triumphant tours of Sweden in 1990, 1994, and 1995.
+As a solo performer, he appeared throughout the United States, Europe, and the Far East making triumphant tours of Sweden in 1990, 1994, and 1995.
 Of special note are his five critically acclaimed solo organ recitals at New York’s Alice Tully Hall, and several recent complete performances of Bach’s The Art of Fugue.
-Dr. Hilse has collaborated with many singers and instrumentalists, as well as with ensembles such as the New York Virtuoso Singers, Sine Nomine, and the Florilegium Chamber Choir.
+Dr. Hilse collaborated with many singers and instrumentalists, as well as with ensembles such as the New York Virtuoso Singers, Sine Nomine, and the Florilegium Chamber Choir.

-Manhattan School of Music faculty since 1984.
+Walter Hilse was a Manhattan School of Music faculty from 1984 to 2022.

 (will be sent in email)